Helpful Real Estate Information for Buyers

 - Graduated Payment Mortgage (GPM): A loan with a fixed-rate and fixed schedule that begins with lower payments.
 The payments rise annually over the first 5 to 10 years and then remain constant for the rest of the life of the loan.
 Negative amortization occurs in GPM loans.

-- Growing-Equity Mortgage (Rapid Payoff Mortgage): A loan with a fixed-rate and fixed schedule which starts with the same payments as a level payment loan; the payments rise annually, with the entire increase being used to reduce the outstanding balance.
+- Growing-Equity Mortgage (Rapid Payoff Mortgage): A loan with a fixed-rate and fixed schedule that starts with the same payments as a level payment loan; the payments rise annually, with the entire increase being used to reduce the outstanding balance.
 No negative amortization occurs, and the increase in payments may enable the borrower to pay off a 30-year loan in 15 to 20 years, or less.

 - Hazard Insurance: Insurance that protects the buyer against damage caused by fire, storms, or other hazards.
 It is typically a requirement by lenders for a borrower to purchase hazard insurance.